 A child who has been bitten is likely to be emotionally affected and may feel fearful of facing the same child again and/or returning to the early childhood service.
 Respect the child’s feelings and talk about this with the child.

-Five Things Parents and Teachers at Early Childhood Services Can Do to Reduce the Incidence of Biting
+Five Things Parents and Teachers Can Do to Reduce the Incidence of Biting

 1. Give the child a great deal of individual attention and time.
 Be present for the child.
-Show the child you are interested in him/her.
+Show the child you are interested in them.

 2. Give lots of affection.